papillon326/moodle-calendartype_japanese/README.txt

 3. As the administrator login to your Moodle instance and you should (eventually) be greeted with an upgrade screen.

+4. Go to [Adminstration > Site administration > Plugins > Calendar types > Japanese calendar type] to change settings between a Gregorian year format and an Emperor year format.

 Note
 ----
 To gain full benefit from this plug-in your language should be set to Japanese.